 Where To Stay Santa Clara Cuba

-Here are three great options to stay in Santa Clara Cuba, getting 10 out of 10 from other travelers!
+Here are two great options to stay in Santa Clara Cuba, getting 10 out of 10 from other travelers!

 There are also rainfall showers and memory foam beds!
 Order breakfast in-house for a charge, and there is coffee and tea in the lobby.